WHAT YOU NEED TO KNOW TO GET A COPY OF DD214

 - Social security number

 - Date and place of birth (especially if the service number is not known).

 In 1973 there was a fire where military records are stored.
-If you were in the Army before 1960, there’s 4 in 5 chance that your records were destroyed.
-If you were in the Air Force before 1964 and your name comes after Hubbard, James E., there’s a 3 in 4 chance your records are gone.
+If you were in the Army before 1960, there is a 4 in 5 chance that your records were destroyed.
+If you were in the Air Force before 1964 and your name comes after Hubbard, James E., there is a 3 in 4 chance your records are gone.
 1973 fire is the web page at the National Archives that gives you the details.

 If your service records were destroyed the Archives will try to provide proof of service based on other types of military records.
 They’re going to need the following information so you might as well include it on your first application: